rcolistete/micropython_sprint_scipy2018/README.md

 ### Using real MicroPython boards on MicroPython sprint

 What is need to use MicroPython boards ?
-Bring your computer and (if possible) a USB-microUSB cable (many will be available in the MicroPython sprint).
-On your computer, [install a terminal software (Putty, screen, etc) to connect to the MicroPython board using the USB-microUSB cable](http://docs.micropython.org/en/latest/pyboard/pyboard/tutorial/repl.html).
+- bring your computer and (if possible) a USB-microUSB cable (many will be available in the MicroPython sprint);
+- follow [MicroPython Tutorial_Software_Instructions](https://github.com/rcolistete/MicroPython_Tutorial_SciPy_2018/blob/master/1_Tutorial_Software_Instructions/Tutorial_setup_instructions.ipynb) for software setup instructions.
+At least a terminal software and one editor (Atom, etc);

+### Available hardware

 The MicroPython sprint has the following microcontroller boards available :
 * 19 LoPy/LoPy4 (LoRa, Sigfox, WiFi, Bluetooth);
 * 2 LoPy (LoRa, WiFi, Bluetooth);
-* 1 WiPy 2 (WiFi, Bluetooth)
+* 1 WiPy 2 (WiFi, Bluetooth);
-* 2 Pyboards
-* 2 Pyboards
+* 2 Pyboards;
-* 10 ESP8266/WeMos D1 Mini (WiFi)
+* 10 ESP8266/WeMos D1 Mini (WiFi);
-* 3 BBC Micro:bit (Bluetooth)
+* 3 BBC Micro:bit (Bluetooth);
-* 1 OpenMV CAM M7
+* 1 OpenMV CAM M7 (buit-in camera).

-Also almost 100 sensors and actuators ae available like BME280 (pressure, humidity, temperature), MPU6050 (accelerometer, gyroscope), SI1145 (ultraviolet, visible and infrared light), etc, as well small displays.
+Also almost 100 sensors and actuators are available like BME280 (pressure, humidity, temperature), MPU6050 (accelerometer, gyroscope), SI1145 (ultraviolet, visible and infrared light), etc, as well small displays.